mastaal/douwes-beschikbaar/README.md

 Execute the program, fill in an ISBN and hit "Zoeken".
 A result will be printed on the window within a few moments.

+Please note that the GUI depends on the commandline script.